mateosss/matter/README.md

 updates made by your system.
 Also if you wan't to uninstall matter you should do it from there as well.

+## Dependencies

+Matter will inform you of any missing dependencies, but here is a list anyways:

+- `inkscape` (**Main dependency**): This brings the `convert` command from `imagemagick` with best svg to png conversion.
+- `update-grub`, `grub-mkconfig`, and `grub-mkfont`: General grub utilities needed, if you don't have these, please create an issue with more information about your system as I've only worked on systems that have these commands.
+- `grub2-theme-preview` (Optional): For testing results (`--test/-t` argument)
+  without rebooting.

 # Usage

 ## Help